Everblush/everblush.vim/README.md

     ```
     mkdir -p $HOME\vimfiles\pack\plugins\start
     ```
-- Clone this repository to this directory as follows:
+- Clone this repository to this directory as follows:<br>
     **Linux**

     ```